nedlir/telegram-randomizer/README.md

 Finally, a unique AI automated user photo is generated and scraped from the site [this person doesn't exist](https://thispersondoesnotexist.com) and uploaded to user profile.

+In case you would like to distinct the gender of the AI photo, a usage of [generated API](https://generated.photos/) is also supported.
+Kindly note that free use is limited to 50 monthly calls.

+Randomizing the profile is as easy as typing:

+    from randomizer import change_data

+    change_data(API_ID, API_HASH, False)

+For a full example please refer to [example.py](example.py).

 ## Requirements :key: